junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 Sometimes you may get the opportunity to do [Night battle](https://en.kancollewiki.net/Combat/Night_Battle).
 Some ships get special attacks at night, while others might not participate (depends on fleet configuration).
 If one of your ships has a [searchlight](https://en.kancollewiki.net/Searchlight), there are some benefits, but also some detriments, like enemy ships hitting the searchlight-holder more often.
 This is somewhat realistic & there were some cases where a searchlight attracted fire.
 Like when Aoba flashed her ID.
 This was seen by an enemy ship, which fired on Aoba.
 [Comic](https://danbooru.donmai.us/posts/1550386) .

 There is a mechanic called overkill protection.
 Basically, if your ship would otherwise kill them, a % of damage is dealt instead.
-This is most applicable to DDs, can odd-numbered HP ships can benefit most from this.
+This is most applicable to DDs, odd-numbered HP ships can benefit most from this.
 There is some basis for this IRL.
 There's a possibility that big AP shells from BBs can pass straight through a ship with thin armor (such as DD) without exploding as they were [designed to pierce other BBs](https://old.reddit.com/r/kancolle/comments/40wcr0/discussion_guide_on_overkill_mechanics_or_why_dds/cyxpmmr/) .

 There's not really overkill protection in EVN.
 If a system really hates you, they'll try to destroy you.
 Pirates tend to disable & loot, but a stray shot or other pirates can still total you.
 You can try to call off a pirate attack/loot by paying a bribe.
 If you get invited to a friendly duel, the duellist will have disable-only weapons.

 in EVN, you have shields & armor.
 After your shields are down, shots take your armor.
 Different weapons deal different amounts to shields & armor.
 A minority of weapons go straight for armor.
 When you get to low armor (usually 10%), your ship is disabled & you can't move.
 You can try requesting assistance from other ships to repair your ship, usually for a fee.

 Some weapons (like the Ion cannon & EMP torpedo) ionize your ship.
-Ionization slows down your ship & it's much harder to avoid subsequently hits.
+Ionization slows down your ship & it's much harder to avoid subsequent hits.
 Ionization & de-ionization are hidden stats.

 In EVN, combat is a very hands-on thing.
 By firing &/ dodging you influence the outcome.
 You can't be an [absent player](https://danbooru.donmai.us/posts/2158277) , but you can pause the battle.
 But combat is mostly a minor aspect of the game.
 But if you love combat, you can hunt for Pirates/Marauders and kill them.
 Everyone will love you (except for Pirates).
 Or download a plugin like [Colosseum](https://evn.fandom.com/wiki/Colosseum) if you enjoy combat.
 Your combat record increases according to the number & size of ships you kill.